paulegg1/aws-bootcamp-cruddur-2023/journal/week6.md

 540771840545.dkr.ecr.us-east-1.amazonaws.com/cruddur-python
 ```

-It is also possible to get the repo URI this using:
+It is also possible to get the repo URI using:

 ```sh
 aws ecr describe-repositories --repository-name cruddur-python --query 'repositories[0].repositoryUri'